Software Networking

 Overview

-This course introduces the concept of “softwarized network,” i.e., novel network infrastructures where the software plays an increasingly important role.
+This course focuses on “softwarized networks,” i.e., novel network infrastructures where the software plays an increasingly important role.
 Course topics include the general architecture of a network device (e.g., data and control plane, fast/slow path), programmable data planes, and novel paradigms such as SDN/NFV and network orchestration.
 Finally, it will present the Linux networking stack, which is increasingly important due to the massive usage of this operating system in virtualized environments.

 Prerequisites